szapata-bio/HLA_inference/README.md

 ![Same 10 patients — THNet](notebooks/figures/rosati_thnet_final_random10.png)
 ![Genotype capture outcome by locus, both methods](notebooks/figures/rosati_insights_summary_final.png)

-The two methods disagree depending on which metric is used.
-THNet achieves a higher full-genotype capture rate at every single locus — notable because the comparison favours HLAGuessr, which had prior training exposure to this cohort, while THNet had none.
-At the individual-allele level, however, HLAGuessr shows higher sensitivity overall (51.2% vs 43.3%), meaning it correctly flags more individual alleles in total; THNet is comparatively better at completing *both* alleles together for the same patient, even though it catches fewer alleles overall.
-The two metrics are measuring different things — one rewards any correct allele call, the other only rewards a fully completed genotype — and neither method "wins" cleanly across both.
+The two methods disagree depending on the metric.
+THNet achieves a higher full-genotype capture rate at every locus, despite HLAGuessr's training advantage on this cohort.
+At the individual-allele level, HLAGuessr shows higher sensitivity (51.2% vs 43.3%), catching more alleles overall; THNet is more consistent at completing both alleles together per patient.
+Neither method wins cleanly across both metrics.

-DRB1 remains the strongest locus for both methods; DPB1 and C remain the weakest.
-"Partial True" — a real allele displaced by a higher-scoring false positive — is rare for both methods (0% for HLAGuessr, 0.5–4.2% for THNet); the dominant failure mode for both is simple omission (a real allele never reaching the confidence threshold), not active confusion between alleles.
+DRB1 is the strongest locus for both; DPB1 and C are the weakest.
+The dominant failure mode for both methods is simple omission — a real allele not reaching the confidence threshold — not active confusion between alleles.

-A consensus approach was also tested, requiring agreement between both methods at high confidence, and it performed substantially worse than either method alone — requiring cross-method agreement discards valid signal without meaningfully improving precision.

-None of these results are comparable to the >90% benchmarks reported for direct molecular HLA typing (NGS/SSO), which sequences genomic DNA rather than inferring genotype from immune repertoire signal.
+A consensus approach (requiring agreement between both methods) performed worse than either alone, and is not used.
+None of these results are comparable to >90% benchmarks from direct molecular HLA typing (NGS/SSO).

 ### Known artefacts